lich-uct/molpher-lib/molpher-lib/docs/source/documentation/python/MolpherMol_doc.rst

     .. automethod:: getItersWithoutDistImprovement

-        Returns the number of morphing generations derived from this molecule that didn't show any improvement in distance from target.
+        Returns the number of morphing generations derived from this molecule that didn't show any improvement in distance from the `target molecule`.

         .. todo:: specify more accurately

+        .. seealso:: `molpher.core.ExplorationParameters.ExplorationParameters.non_producing_survive`

         :return:  number of generations without distance improvement
         :rtype: :py:class:`int`